-- 8.20 Subject to policy 8.3 and 8.20, Wind Energy Conversion System Commercial developments shall require reclassification to the Commercial Wind Energy 'CWE' Land Use District prior to acceptance of a development permit application. - 8.21 When a land use reclassification application for 'CWE' Commercial Wind Energy land use district is made the Council shall have consideration for the following: - a) An evaluation of the density of existing WECS, - b) any existing approvals and currently valid permits for WECS that have not been constructed; - c) visual impact on the landscape and potential negative effects on significant viewscapes or historical resources; and - d) consideration of any presentations made at the public hearing. - 8.22 The M.D. supports the repowering of wind energy developments upon completion of the life-cycle or abandonment of a project. - 8.23 The M.D. shall ensure that obsolete or abandoned wind energy developments are properly decommissioned within an appropriate time of abandonment.
+- 8.20 Subject to Policies 8.3 and 8.19, Wind Energy Conversion System Commercial developments shall require reclassification to the Commercial Wind Energy 'CWE' Land Use District prior to acceptance of a development permit application. - 8.21 When a land use reclassification application for 'CWE' Commercial Wind Energy land use district is made the Council shall have consideration for the following: - a) An evaluation of the density of existing WECS, - b) any existing approvals and currently valid permits for WECS that have not been constructed; - c) visual impact on the landscape and potential negative effects on significant viewscapes or historical resources; and - d) consideration of any presentations made at the public hearing. - 8.23 Subject to Policies 8.3 and 8.19, Solar Energy System Commercial developments shall require reclassification to the Commercial Solar Energy 'CSE' Land Use District prior to acceptance of a development permit application. - 8.24 When a land use reclassification application for 'CSE' Commercial Solar Energy land use district is made the Council shall have consideration for the following: - a) An evaluation of the density of existing Solar Energy System Commercial developments, - b) any existing approvals and currently valid permits for Solar Energy System -Commercial developments that have not been constructed; - c) visual impact on the landscape and potential negative effects on significant viewscapes or historical resources; and - d) consideration of any presentations made at the public hearing. - 8.25 The Municipal District supports the repowering of renewable energy developments upon completion of the life cycle or abandonment of a project. - 8.26 The Municipal District shall ensure that obsolete or abandoned renewable energy developments are properly decommissioned and reclaimed within an appropriate time of abandonment.